rafatuita/dashboard_wiki/Code-conventions-&-structure.md

 - Written in [Golang](https://golang.org/).
 - Code and tests are stored in `src/app/backend` directory.
 Test file names start the same as sources, but they are with `_test.go`.
-- Every frontend call hits `apihandler.go` which implements a series of handler functions to pass the results to resource-specific handlers.
+- Every API call hits `apihandler.go` which implements a series of handler functions to pass the results to resource-specific handlers.
 - Backend currently doesn't implement a cache, so calls to the Dashboard API will always make fresh calls to the  Kubernetes API server.

 ### Frontend